cllebrun/ibm-cloud-platform-handsOn/labs/1.1 Lab Node.js - add Watson TTS in a Node.js web app/README.md

 The SDK for Node.js created a simple "Hello World!" web app that will become our starting point.

+# Step 2 - Run the node.js app locally

-1. Fork the source code from Git:
+1. Fork the starter source code from Git:

   ```
   $ git clone https://github.com/cllebrun/starters
   ```

-# Step 2 - Run the app locally

 1. From to the directory of the starter code